kslong/kred/README.md

 * MefSum.py - This summarizes the mef files in a field.
-If it does not already exist this program creates a directory that is created called Summary and writes two astropy tables that contain the summary information
+If it does not already exist this program creates a directory that is created called Summary and writes two astropy tables that contain the summary information.
+Any files that do not have the necessary keywords, e.g. MAGZERO, will be contained in a separate summary file, and not used in other programs.)

 Note that MefSum.py -all wil attempt to create a summary of all of the files